Accessibility is increasingly becoming a non-negotiable mandate when it comes to eLearning. And rightly so.

 By now, you may have realized how important it is to ensure your eLearning content meets critical compliance standards like WCAG, ADA, and Section 508. eLearning accessibility should be a top priority of your organization if you are keen on offering an inclusive learning experience to your learners.

-Accessibility experts at Harbinger Interactive Learning have given out some practical advice to design and implement accessible eLearning content faster.
+Accessibility experts at Harbinger Group have given out some practical advice to design and implement accessible eLearning content faster.
 Harbinger has tons of experience and a wealth of knowledge to enable online learning accessibility in different industries.

 The following actionable tips and best practices will come in handy to make your content compliant and accessible to all types of learners, especially those with disabilities.
 So, let’s dive in.